omrilotan/isbot/README.md

 ## How `isbot` maintains accuracy

-> `isbot`'s prized possession is the accurate identification of bots using a regular expression.
+`isbot` is an asset when it can most accurately identify bots by the user agent string.
 It uses expansive and regularly updated lists of user agent strings to create a regular expression that matches bots and only bots.

->
+### Fallback

-> This is done by using a lookbehind pattern which is not supported in all environments.
-A fallback is provided for environments that do not support lookbehind which is less accurate.
+The pattern uses lookbehind methods which are not supported in all environments.
+A fallback is provided for environments that do not support lookbehind.
+The fallback is less accurate.
 The test suite includes a percentage of false positives and false negatives which is deemed acceptable for the fallback: 1% false positive and 75% bot coverage.

 ## Data sources